 New to Sheffield

-At the University of Sheffield the biggest differences from your experience of studying at school or college are that:
+At the University of Sheffield the biggest differences from your experience of previous education are likely to be that:

-- you will be expected to take control of your own learning from the very start of your studies.
+- You will be expected to take control of your own learning and work independently from the very start of your studies.

-While these new challenges can be enormously exciting, they may also cause personal stress or anxiety.
-To get the most from your university experience, it’s important to come to terms with this potential for stress, recognise it as part of personal growth, and learn to respect and work within your own boundaries.
-All of this means managing the stress you experience.
+Almost certainly, exams, coursework and other assessments will, at times, lead to feelings of pressure and strain.
+To get the most out of your university experience, it’s important to come to terms with this potential for stress, recognise it as part of your personal growth, and learn to respect and work within your own boundaries.
+All of this means finding ways to manage the stress you experience.

-One Sheffield undergraduate described studying at University as “like a roller-coaster ride" with ups and downs, highs and lows – quick bursts of activity filled with fear and excitement.
+One Sheffield undergraduate described studying at University as 'like a roller-coaster ride' with ups and downs, highs and lows and quick bursts of activity filled with fear and excitement.

 Whatever the particular challenges you are grappling with, remember that there are plenty of ways to find the support you need.